Powering the Python Package Index

 Working on PyPI (along with pip and the general packaging ecosystem) is my full time job which means at a minimum I spend ~40 hours a week working on one of these pieces of the ecosystem (lately it’s been largely PyPI).
 That minimum of 40 hours is very rarely what I actually spend working on these projects, my total time very often looks more like 70-90 hours a week (or more!)
 3 that I spend doing some sort of packaging related task 4.

-When it comes to PyPI and ops, most of this has been done by Ernest.
-When PyPI migrated to it’s new infrastructure host Ernest more or less single handedly wrote the entire salt states and pillars (339 out of 410 commits).
-He is one of the people who are actually on call and has been a massive help in architecting the modern PyPI infrastructure to handle the load we’ve placed on it as well as be as reliable as we can get it given the state of the code that powers all of this 5.
+When it comes to PyPI and ops, most of this has been done by Ee.
+When PyPI migrated to it’s new infrastructure host Ee more or less single handedly wrote the entire salt states and pillars (339 out of 410 commits).
+They are one of the people who are actually on call and has been a massive help in architecting the modern PyPI infrastructure to handle the load we’ve placed on it as well as be as reliable as we can get it given the state of the code that powers all of this 5.

 Richard Jones